khanshoaib3/minecraft-access/README.md

 Adds the item durability into the tooltip.

+## Fall Detector

+Check the surrounding height difference and warn the user with a drop sound effect at the corresponding position.

+**Configuration Options:-**

+1. Enabled = Enables this feature.
+2. Range = The player-centered detection range.
+3. Depth Threshold = The threshold for playing the sound effect.
+4. Sound Volume = The volume of the sound.
+5. Delay (in milliseconds) = Pauses the execution of this feature after each cycle for the given amount of milliseconds.

 ## Book Editing

 Press Use key while holding a [Book and Quill](https://minecraft.fandom.com/wiki/Book_and_Quill) item to open the book editing screen.